Towards the Horizon (composition)

 Towards the Horizon is the second cello concerto by the Finnish composer Einojuhani Rautavaara.
 The work was commissioned by the Minnesota Orchestra under the direction of Osmo Vänskä.
 It was first performed by the cellist Arek Tesarczyk and the Minnesota Orchestra conducted by Osmo Vänskä in Orchestra Hall, Minneapolis, on September 30, 2010.
-The piece is dedicated to the cellist Truls Mørk, who was originally scheduled to perform the world premiere, but had to drop due to health concerns.
+The piece is dedicated to the cellist Truls Mørk, who was originally scheduled to perform the world premiere, but had to drop out due to health concerns.

 Composition

 Towards the Horizon has a duration of roughly 20 minutes and is composed in one continuous movement.
 It was written between 2008 and 2009 and was the composer's last concerto before his death in July 2016.
 Rautavaara anticipated this event in the score program notes, reflecting, "Of my twelve concertos the first was for cello, and now again a cello concerto may end the series."

 Instrumentation

 The work is scored for a solo cello and an orchestra comprising two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, timpani, percussion, and strings.